holidayextras/culture/shortbreaks/jira-testing-template.md

 *Testing notes*

-These notes should outline how we can test this work and any information you think would help us.
-If you have any Postman links they could be included in here.
+These notes should outline how we can test this work and any information you think would help us. *If you have any Postman links and the details about expected results as response, they could be included in here.*

 *PR attached*